LaunchYourVibe

 Security alerts

-LaunchYourVibe C-04
+LAUNCHYOURVIBE C-04

 Toggles are instant actions.
 Checkboxes are selection within a form.
 If the setting takes effect the moment you flip it (like dark mode), use a toggle.
 If it's part of a group submitted together, use checkboxes.